kambiz-kalhor/project1-data-collection/README.txt

 #########################################################
 TO DO LIST
-1-write a regex for salinity and temperature
+1-write a regex for salinity
-2-find the best way to deal with unicode problems
+2-find the best way to deal with unicode problems 3-add some details about my regex for better documentation using debuggex (I already added one example "view_temperature regex.PNG")
-3-
 4-